gardener/ci-infra/README.md

             token: <<service-account-token-with-cluster-admin-permissions>> # generated via gencred
         ```
     - `slack-token` (according to [test-infra guide](https://github.com/kubernetes/test-infra/blob/master/prow/cmd/crier/README.md#slack-reporter))
-    - `alertmanager-prow-slack` (needs to be present in the `monitoring` namespace of the prow trusted and build cluster)
+    - `alertmanager-slack` (needs to be present in the `monitoring` namespace of the prow trusted and build cluster)
       - Follow https://api.slack.com/incoming-webhooks and setup a webhook.
       - Create the secret including the Webhook URL under key `api_url`.
-    - `grafana` (admin user password)
+    - `grafana-admin` (admin user password)
       ```bash
       kubectl config use-context gardener-prow-trusted
       kubectl -n monitoring create secret generic grafana-admin --from-literal=admin_password=$(openssl rand -base64 32) kubectl config use-context gardener-prow-build
       kubectl -n monitoring create secret generic grafana-admin --from-literal=admin_password=$(openssl rand -base64 32)
       ```
-1. Deploy Prow components.
+6. Deploy Prow components.
 The initial deployment has to be done manually, later on changes to the components will be automatically deployed once merged into master.
    ```bash
    ./config/prow/deploy.sh
    ```
-1. Bootstrap Prow configuration/jobs.
+7. Bootstrap Prow configuration/jobs.
 This initial configuration has to be done manually, later on changes to configuration and jobs will be automatically applied by the [`updateconfig`](https://github.com/kubernetes/test-infra/tree/master/prow/plugins/updateconfig) plugin once merged into master.
+The bootstrap tool does not work with the kubectl OIDC auth plugin.
+Thus, for the initial bootstrapping run, you will need a kubeconfig with a token for the trusted cluster.
    ```bash
    ./hack/boostrap-config.sh
    ```